-- Accommodation - Accommodation strategies do not act as a barrier, but rather alter the design through measures such as elevation or stormwater improvements, to allow the structure or infrastructure system to stay in place.
-Adaptation measures do not preventing flooding or inundation of the property but do protect the structure.
-Accommodation strategies may be suitable for location-dependent structure that could be changed to accommodate water, without compromising the use (i.e., bridge elevation, residential home elevation, downtown stormwater improvements, etc.).
+- Accommodation - Accommodation strategies do not act as a barrier to inundation but rather alter the design through measures such as elevation of stormwater improvements, to allow the structure or infrastructure system to stay in place.
+Adaptation measures do not prevent flooding or inundation of properties but do protect the structures.
+Accommodation strategies may be suitable for location-dependent structures that could be changed to accommodate water, without compromising the use (e.g., bridge elevation, residential home elevation, downtown stormwater improvements, etc.).

-- Retreat - Retreat strategies involve the actual removal of existing development and possible relocation to other areas and the prevention of future development in these high risk areas.
-Retreat options usually involve the acquisition of vulnerable land for public ownership, but may also include other strategies such as transfer of development rights, purchase of development rights, rolling easements, conservation easements, etc.
+- Retreat - Retreat strategies involve the possible relocation of existing development to other areas characterized by lower vulnerabilities and the limitation of future development in high risk areas.
+Retreat options usually involve the transition of vulnerable land from private to public ownership, but may also include other strategies such as transfer of development rights, purchase of development rights, rolling easements, conservation easements, etc.

-In 2012 the Department kicked-off a five-year project to integrate adaptation to potential sea level rise into current planning mechanisms including the local comprehensive plan, local hazard mitigation plan and post-disaster redevelopment plan.
+In 2012, DEO kicked-off a five-year project to integrate adaptation to potential sea level rise into current planning mechanisms including the local comprehensive plan, local hazard mitigation plan, and local post-disaster redevelopment plan.
 This effort is steered by a Focus Group of statewide experts on adaptation and coastal vulnerability as well as stakeholders in the coastal area.
-First the Department will research similar efforts in other states as well as how the "adaptation action area" may be implemented at the local level.
-Next adaptation planning will be piloted in at least two communities.
+In the first year of the initiative, DEO researched similar efforts in other states as well as how the "adaptation action area" may be implemented at the local level.
+The next adaptation planning will be piloted in at least two communities.
 Finally all lessons learned will be compiled and disseminated statewide.
-The Department has received additional funding to work with the City of Ft.
-Lauderdale as they integrate Adaptation Action Areas into their local comprehensive plan.
+DEO has received additional funding to work with the City of Ft.
+Lauderdale as it integrates Adaptation Action Areas into its local comprehensive plan.

 Products of the Initiative

-The actions a community will take to mitigate vulnerability to coastal flooding are very similar to those that a community might take in sea level rise adaptation.
+The actions a community will take to mitigate vulnerability to coastal flooding and sea level rise are very similar.
 The main difference is that sea level rise adaptation assumes a longer time frame for impact and therefore a longer time frame for need and implementation.
-Sea level rise also assumes an increase in the vulnerability of areas already subject to coastal flooding and therefore adaptation projects take into account the increased vulnerability.
+Sea level rise also assumes an increase in the vulnerability of areas already subject to coastal flooding and, therefore, adaptation projects take into account the increased vulnerability.